Skip to main contentSkip to search

 Direct answer

 Elopement (also called bolting or wandering) is when an autistic child leaves a safe space without permission and without awareness of danger.
-Roughly half of autistic children have eloped at some point.
-Drowning is the leading cause of death in elopement incidents.
-Layered prevention — door alarms, fencing, GPS, water safety, and a police registry profile — saves lives.
+Roughly half of autistic children have eloped at some point, and drowning is the leading cause of death in elopement incidents.
+Use a written home-and-school safety plan: door alarms, fencing, GPS or ID, water safety, a police profile, and an IEP response protocol.
 If your child elopes, call 911 immediately and mention autism and water attraction.

 ~50% of autistic kids